GanshengT/GroupProjCS28010Nov/README.md

 # GroupProjCS28010Nov
-This repository consists of the source code for the CS28010 course project in SJTU in 2019
+The goal is to study the impact of sample size and network depth on CNN in pattern recognition using EMG data.
+This repository consists of the source code for the CS28010 course project in SJTU in 2019.

 ***********************
-Author: Gansheng TAN, Haipeng XU, Yang XU, Yangsong WANG
+Authors: Gansheng TAN, Haipeng XU, Yang XU, Yangsong WANG

 **********************
 For simplicity, we create only a single branch, master, which certaily have defects